Sample account review

 One reply path

-One event source
+One signal source

-One proof source
+One reporting source

-• One booking or dispatch view.
+• One booked-job or closed-lost view.

 What Queuewell would not claim